Writing Workshops, Retreats, Mentoring

 • How is the ideal title chosen?

-• How important is the cover? (a template will be provided, but James does not prepare book covers in the workshop)
+• How important is the cover? (a template will be provided, but James does not prepare book covers in the workshop.
+Sie Reynolds offers professional book cover assistance for an additional fee.)

 • How to find cover designers? (and dealing with copyrighted images)